bueda/ops/README.md

 ### Directories

-All apps are deployed to `/var` - the actual path is arbitrary, but we've settled on using `/var/<framework>/appname` so in the case of a Django application named `five` the path would be `/var/django/five`.
-The more apps we deploy, the less I see the value in differentiating based on framework, so this guideline is the mmostly likely to change.
+All apps are deployed to `/var` - the actual path is arbitrary, but we've settled on using `/var/webapps/appname` so in the case of an application named `five` the path would be `/var/webapps/five`.

-Within the deploy directory - we will use `/var/django/five` for this example - there is a `releases` subdirectory.
+Within the deploy directory - we will use `/var/webapps/five` for this example - there is a `releases` subdirectory.
 This in turn contains two more subdirectories, `a` and `b`.
 Each of these contains a clone of the project's git repository.
-Why not put `a` and `b` at right at `/var/django/five`?
+Why not put `a` and `b` at right at `/var/webapps/five`?
 There are some cases where you need to store logs or data files along side an app, and it's good to not mix those with the `releases`.